cmadland/web-hub/pages/06.presentations/07.indigenous-digital-sovereignty/presentation.md

 ---

-I did not realize how completely tribal sovereignty shapes daily work in Indian Country and how ICTs play an integral role in circulating information critical to the daily exercise of sovereignty. ~ Marisa Elena Duarte, [“Network Sovereignty: Building the internet across Indian Country”](http://marisaduarte.net/tribalbroadband.html)
+> I did not realize how completely tribal sovereignty shapes daily work in Indian Country and how ICTs play an integral role in circulating information critical to the daily exercise of sovereignty. ~ Marisa Elena Duarte, [“Network Sovereignty: Building the internet across Indian Country” p.
+38](http://marisaduarte.net/tribalbroadband.html)

 ---